Borneo Company Limited: Brooke era

-In 1840s, James Brooke (White Rajah of Sarawak) formed a relationship with Henry Wise, a merchant from London who sought to exploit the natural resources of Sarawak.
-In 1850, the British government established a trading company called the Eastern Archipelago Company (EAC) with Henry Wise as its principal shareholder.
-The company was given a royal charter in 1851.
-EAC was given a trade monopoly between Sarawak and Britain.
-Plans were drawn to export antimony from Sarawak to Britain.
+In 1840s, Henry Wise, then a merchant in London acted as agent for James Brooke (White Rajah of Sarawak).
+Wise sought to exploit the natural resources of Sarawak (chiefly antimony), but Brooke did not support his plans to set up a company, favouring a geological engineer called Hiram Williams who Wise had wanted to employ as his manager.
+Wise then became involved in establishing a trading company called the Eastern Archipelago Company (EAC) of which he would be managing director.
+The company was given a royal charter in 1847 with a monopoly on coal in Labuan and adjacent areas of northern Borneo, using rights granted by Brunei to Brooke as Governor of Labuan.
 Merchant houses in Britain, such as R&J Henderson agreed to finance the operations of EAC.
+The company quarreled with government in its Labuan base and quickly proved unsuccessful.

+The Hendersons joined others to set up the Borneo Company in London in 1856 to operate largely from Singapore.

 However, the Hendersens pulled out from EAC before its incorporation.
-The commercial hub of the company was in Singapore, and it expanded its businesses to Thailand, and then Indonesia, and Hong Kong.

 In 1855, Mr. George Acland established a jute mill for spinning jute yarn at Rishra, West Bengal, India; in 1858 the Borneo Company imported weaving machinery and power loom to be stationed at Baranagar, West Bengal, with George Henderson as its agent.
 These actions forced the traditional jute cottage industry out of business in India.

 The Borneo Company Limited (BCL) was registered in London on 6 May 1856 and MacEwan & Co. was appointed as the company's Singapore agent.
 The MacEwan company was established in 1852 and was managed by John Harvey.
 BCL London had taken over the MacEwan Company in 1854.
 By 30 April 1857, the MacEwan Company was dissolved by BCL.
 BCL Singapore was established on 31 July 1857 and all the assets from MacEwan Company were transferred to BCL, including wharves in Telok Blangah, Singapore, and its branches in Batavia, Dutch East Indies (today Jakarta, Indonesia) and Bangkok, Thailand.
 BCL also extended its operations to Calcutta, Hong Kong, and Shanghai.
 The initial capital of the Borneo Company was £60,000 and the office was at 25 Mincing Lane.
 Its directors, including some close associates of White Rajah James Brooke, were Robert Henderson (of R.& J.Henderson, Glasgow merchants), John Charles Templer (friend of James Brooke), James Dyce Nicol, John Smith, Francis Richardson, and John Harvey (the latter two of MacEwan & Co. in Singapore).